Types of Ultrasound

 An ultrasound performed on women to confirm pregnancy, and follow the fetus’ development.
 Obstetrical Ultrasounds can also detect vaginal bleeding, fetal malformation, and more.

 Read more about obstetrical ultrasound...

-A scan that is done on women to help identify an elevated risk of Down syndrome in a fetus
+A scan to help identify an elevated risk of Down syndrome in a fetus.

-An ultrasound for women to determine if there are any abnormalities in the uterus that may pose complications regarding pregnancy or for abnormal pre menopausal bleeding, post menopausal bleeding, or incidental suspicious findings in a woman's uterus lining.
+An ultrasound for women to determine if any abnormalities in the uterus may pose complications regarding pregnancy or for abnormal pre-menopausal bleeding, post-menopausal bleeding, or incidental suspicious findings in a woman's uterus lining.

 Read more about sonohysterography...

 Performed to view the tissues and organs in the pelvis and lower abdomen.
-Pelvic ultrasounds are used for providing an overview of the pelvic organs and bladder.
+Pelvic ultrasounds are used to provide an overview of the pelvic organs and bladder.

 This is a pelvic ultrasound for women to view the reproductive system, particularly the uterus and ovaries.

 This type of ultrasound is conducted to show the organs and tissues in the abdominal area.

 Performed to inspect the thyroid gland to locate any lumps or thyroid malfunctions.